Smithsonian/Fabaceae_Phylogenomics_workflow/Data_processing.md

 You can also use [SVDquartets](https://github.com/Smithsonian/Fabaceae_Phylogenomics_workflow/blob/master/SVDquartets.md) which is implemented in [PAUP*](http://paup.phylosolutions.com/) to build species tree.

-Alternatively, you can concatenate all genes alignments into a single file (supermatrix), run [PartitionFinder](https://github.com/brettc/partitionfinder) to obtain model block for each gene, and then run RAxML with defining the blocks to build species tree.
+Alternatively, you can concatenate all genes alignments into a single file (supermatrix), run [PartitionFinder](https://github.com/brettc/partitionfinder) to obtain model block for each gene, and then run RAxML with defining the blocks `-q` option, to build species tree.
 See the job file for PartitionFinder.

 You can visualize trees using programs like [FigTree](http://tree.bio.ed.ac.uk/software/figtree/).
 See the complete list in [Wikipedia](https://en.wikipedia.org/wiki/List_of_phylogenetic_tree_visualization_software).